DevPYadav/test/Python.md

 '+' - Opens the file for reading and writing

 * Comments in python
-' # - One line of comment
+' # This is a comment
+"""
+Multi-line comment (not a comment, it is a multi line string)
-""" [block of comment] ""
+"""

 * Stepping
 Values based on position in. a list